Saint Petersburg Aquatics

 Saint Petersburg Aquatics (SPA) is a year-round competitive swim team located at Northshore Aquatic Complex in Saint Petersburg, Florida.
-The club has previously been awarded the Bronze Medal status by USA Swimming, designating St. Petersburg Aquatics as one of the top 200 clubs in the country.
-SPA has produced a number of collegiate level swimmers, Olympic Trial Swimmers, and Team USA swimmers.
+The club has been awarded the Bronze Medal status by USA Swimming, designating St. Petersburg Aquatics as one of the top 200 clubs in the country.
+SPA has produced four olympic gold medalists and numerous collegiate level swimmers, Olympic Trial Swimmers, and Team USA swimmers.

 Locations

 Saint Petersburg Aquatics' main pool is located within the Northshore Aquatic Complex.
 During summer, Saint Petersburg Aquatics offers practices at other various area pools.

-Notable SPA Swimmers
+Notable swimmers

-Robert Finke is one of Saint Petersburg Aquatics' previous swimmers.
-Finke placed first in both the 800m and 1500m freestyle at the Tokyo 2020 Olympics.
+Bobby Finke is a previous swimmer for Saint Petersburg Aquatics.
+He won gold medals in the 800m and 1500m freestyle at the 2020 Summer Olympics in Tokyo.
+Finke won the gold medal in the 1500m freestyle in world record time at the 2024 Summer Olympics in Paris, as well as the silver medal in the 800m freestyle.

 Melanie Margalis swam for Saint Petersburg Aquatics while she was in high school.
-Melanie is also the sister of Robert Margalis.
+She won a gold medal in the 4×200 m freestyle at the 2016 Summer Olympics in Rio de Janeiro.
+She is also the sister of Robert Margalis.

+Nicole Haislett grew up swimming for Saint Petersburg Aquatics from age 6 through high school.
+She won three gold medals in the 1992 Summer Olympics in Barcelona in the 200m freestyle, 400m medley relay, and 400m free relay.